enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

 ``IndividualStarStellarWinds`` (external)
   Use stellar winds from massive stars, including both mass, energy, and metal deposition.
-Default : -1 ``IndividualStarWindTemperature`` (external)
+Default : -1
-  The target temperature (in K) for the massive star stellar winds.
-Default : 1.0e6 ``IndividualStarUseWindMixingModel`` (external)
-  A failed attempt at constructing a sub-grid model to account for the dynamic effect of mixing at the wind-bubble boundary which can contribute significant mass into the wind bubble and regulate the bubble temperature.
-This was implemented to address the issue of runaway temperatures in the bubble region when using a full-velocity wind model, but does not always work well and creates issues with metal abundance conservation.
-Default : 0 ``IndividualStarStellarWindVelocity`` (external)
   If < 0, adopts the stellar wind velocity using the Starburst 99 model.
 Otherwise if >= 0, all stellar winds adopt this constant wind velocity (in km/s).
 Default : -1 ``IndividualStarMaximumStellarWindVelocity`` (external)